slowernews/wisdom-tldr/chapters/chapter_appendix.md

 HINTS:

 100 blocks a day -- wait but why
+life is long enough

 HOWEVER:

 > *'Live not in dreams but in contemplation of a reality that is perhaps the future.' -- Rainer Rilke*

 <!--
-If you can’t find pleasure in the simple or the mundane, then you won’t find pleasure anywhere.

-live life like it’s everyone else’s last day.
+Men are living their whole lives in pursuit of some arbitrary goal that somehow gives them permission to live their lives, love themselves, and enjoy their time on this planet.
+And frankly, it’s complete bullshit!
+Life happens in the now.
+Money is nothing more than a magnifying glass.
+Money simply makes you more of what you already are.
+They start by focusing on their goals instead of themselves.
+They are more than willing to hustle and grind on their business for hours on end, but spending an hour in the gym?
+Not a chance!

 > *'Just because you use your eyes, doesn’t mean you see what’s actually there.' -- Murray Carter*

 > *'If you are waiting for anything in order to live and love without holding back, then you suffer.' -- David Deida*

-life is long enough

 We are all made of time and we keep wasting each other..

 But just because you are not where you want to be, does not mean that you cannot have fulfillment and joy in the present moment.
 Learn to reframe your current situation and find meaning within it.

-the day will always pass, spend your time like money

 Time never has, and never will solve a damn thing.

-1) Protect Your Time Like Your Money
+1) Protect Your Time Like Your Money. the day will always pass, spend your time like money
 2) Manage Emotions To Better Manage Time: It’s your beliefs that create your feelings, not reality.
 Men are disturbed, not by things, but by the principles and notions which they form concerning things. -- Epictetus procrastination is a mood-management technique